-- Nearly 2,913 study seats available in a variety of styles including zoned study spaces, group study areas, quiet study areas and casual seating zones
+- More than 2,950 study seats available in a variety of styles including zoned study spaces, group study areas, quiet study areas and casual seating zones

 - Computers and group tutorial spaces

-- Laptops, e-readers, and recording devices can be borrowed from selected libraries
+- Recording devices can be borrowed from selected libraries

 - A saturated wireless network so you can use your own laptop or device.

-How our services and facilities were used in 2014
+How our services and facilities were used until end of December 2022

-- 37,843 items were lent to users at other campuses
+- 976 items were loaned to other libraries

 Our collections are shaped by emerging and new technologies.
 We continue to monitor how students and staff use our resources and services and respond to their needs.
 Below are the most interesting trend snapshots.